mathworks/Simscape-Vehicle-Templates/README.md

 3. Modify parameter values in the "Vehicle" data structure in the MATLAB workspace.

 ### **Release History**
+**v2.4 -- September 2021**
+1. Added option to use Simscape Multibody tire model (R2021b and higher)
+2. Fixed parameterization of rim and tire mass, inertia
+3. Changed "Inertia" parameter to "mjRim" for rim mass and inertia

 **v2.3 -- June 2021**
 1. Added basic torque vectoring algorithm (rear axle only).
 2. Added 2 templates for double-wishbone suspension, pushrod to upper arm.